BinaryFetch-CLI/BinaryFetch/README.md

 # Q: Does Binary Fetch Share user data ?
 # A: Straight No.
 # Q: Does Binary Fetch run in the background ?
+# A: Since it's a CLI tool, it only runs whenever user type the command on terminal.